 Wash pork butt and pat very dry.
 The dryer the meat, the better the sear!

-Lightly coat the pork with a 1-2 Tbsp of olive oil (or vegetable oil) and sprinkle the seasoning mix and pat into the pork.
+Lightly coat the pork with a 1 to 2 tablespoons of olive oil (or vegetable oil) and sprinkle the seasoning mix and pat into the pork.
 Set aside.

 Heat olive oil in a small Dutch oven over very high heat.
 Once it's "screaming" hot, add the seasoned pork roast and sear on all sides, about 3 minutes per side.

 Add the chicken broth, chopped garlic and fire-roasted poblano peppers (skins removed and sliced lengthwise (or canned whole green chiles, or jar of salsa verde).

 Cover with a lid and place in the oven for 2 hours then turn roast over.
 Cook for an additional 1 1/2 to 2 hours or until the meat shreds easily with a fork.
 Shred the entire roast and mix meat with the juices then let simmer in the oven for 10 to 15 more minutes.

 Note: After searing the pork, you can cook this in a slow cooker.

 Wrap 10 corn tortillas in damp paper towels for 1 to 2 minutes in the microwave to soften.

 In a skillet (I use non-stick) heat oil on medium high heat**.

 Place a bit of cheese in the center of the tortilla then top with a bit of shredded pork and roll.
 Depending on the size of your skillet, you can cook several at a time, as long as you don't overcrowd them.